 Pain which develops in the eye 24 hours or more after the injection (up to about one week) requires immediate action.
 Pain, accompanied by redness and vision reduction, indicates an infection inside the eye (called endophthalmitis) which requires urgent treatment – contact your eye casualty department and macular clinic immediately.

-The following activities should be avoided for at least a week to reduce the risk of an infection:
+The following activities should be avoided for up to 5 days to reduce the risk of an infection:

 - Washing your hair

 - The use of makeup